CLS Flexible Income (CLFLX)

 The objective of the AdvisorOne CLS Flexible Income Fund is total return, consisting of capital growth and income, consistent with preservation of capital.

 The “total return” sought by the Fund consists of income earned on the Fund’s investments, plus capital appreciation, if any, which generally arises from decreases in interest rates, foreign currency appreciation or improving credit fundamentals for a particular sector or security.

 CLS utilizes a team approach for management of the Fund and from the team, the Fund is assigned co-portfolio managers who are primarily responsible for the day-to-day management of the Fund’s portfolio.
-Marc Pfeffer, Senior Portfolio Manager of CLS and Jackson Lee, CFA, Portfolio Manager of CLS are primarily responsible for the day-to-day management of the Fund.
+Marc Pfeffer, Chief Investment Officer of CLS and Jackson Lee, CFA, Portfolio Manager of CLS are primarily responsible for the day-to-day management of the Fund.
 Mr. Pfeffer has served as Co-Portfolio Manager of the Fund since January 2013.
 Mr. Lee has served as Co-Portfolio Manager of the Fund since September 2018.

 There is no guarantee that any investment strategy will achieve its objectives, generate profits or avoid losses.